 Since today is New Years Eve I wanted to do a little Champagne Taste Test.
-I like to drink a lot of champagne, so I like to go with quantity, thus all of the bottles are less than $15.
-But, price does not always mean quality.
+I like to drink a lot of champagne, so I like to go with quantity.
+Thus, all of the bottles are less than $15.
+As you know, price does not always translate to quality!

 Andre Brut – $4.99